MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 *Parameters* are used to pass values or variable references to a method.
 A *parameter* describes a slot with a type and a name, and optionally some modifier keyword.
 An *argument* is an actual value passed in that slot from the caller of the method to the callee.

 Parameters of a method get their value from the specific *argument* that is specified when the method is invoked.
 The way arguments are passed between caller and callee depends on the type of the parameter.
 By default, all parameters are *input parameters*, that is they are marshaled from the caller to the callee only.
 The modifier keywords `ref`, `ref const`, and `out` can be added to modify the default direction of marshaling between caller and callee, and create *output parameters*.
-Not all keywords are valid with all parameter types though; valid combinations are detailed hereafter.
+Not all keywords are valid with all parameter types, though; valid combinations are detailed below.

 > [!IMPORTANT]
 > The Common Language Runtime (CLR) has concepts and modifier keywords that might appear to be similar to the ones described in this section.
 However in practice those are unrelated, and the effect of these modifiers is specific to the design and functioning of the Windows Runtime.